spatie/laravel-permission/docs/installation-lumen.md

 $app->register(App\Providers\AuthServiceProvider::class);
 ```

-Now, ensure your database configuration is set.
+Ensure your database configuration is set in your `.env` (or `config/database.php` if you have one).

-Then run the migrations:
+Run the migrations to create the tables for this package:

 ```bash
 php artisan migrate